influenzanet/data-analysis-europe/doc/aggregated_data_email.md

 - Data must be sent using CSV format (no Excel file)
 - A part of the subject of the email must be **fixed** and not change at all (for example the subject can start with a fixed text)
-- The list of possible senders address must be defined
+- The list of possible senders address must be defined (or at least email domain of senders)

 File names must have a fixed part which will always be the same in each sending (for example start with a fixed text)